David Noggle: Judicial career

 In August 1858, Noggle was appointed Wisconsin circuit court judge for the 1st circuit—southeast Wisconsin—by Governor Alexander Randall following the resignation of Judge John M. Keep.
 In the April 1859 election, Judge Noggle ran for election to a full six-year term as judge.
 Initially, it appeared his opponent would be respected Racine attorney and Speaker of the Assembly William P. Lyon, but Lyon—a fellow Republican—deferred.
 Nevertheless, Noggle did have an opponent in the election—John M. Keep—the man who had resigned the judgeship in 1858, creating the vacancy now up for election.
 Judge Noggle won a substantial victory in the election, taking nearly 70% of the vote.

 Judge Noggle sought reelection in 1865, but this time William P. Lyon did choose to enter the race.
 Lyon prevailed in the April election and Judge Noggle's term expired at the end of the year.
 After leaving office, he lived for a short time in Dubuque, Iowa, and was attorney for the Chicago, Milwaukee, and St. Paul Railroad.

-In 1869, President Ulysses S. Grant appointed Noggle chief justice of the Supreme Court of the Idaho Territory—also referred to in some historical documents as United States district judge for the Idaho Territory.
-He retired due to poor health in 1875 and returned to Janesville, where he died in 1878.
+On April 7, 1869, President Ulysses S. Grant nominated Noggle to be Chief Jof the Idaho Territorial Supreme Court, and he was confirmed by the senate two days later.
+As Noggle's four-year term was expiring, Grant renominated him to the same post on March 13, 1873, and he was confirmed by the senate five days later.
+He resigned due to poor health in late 1874.
+Noggle returned to Janesville in 1875, and died there in 1878.